qu8n/dotfiles/macos/README.md

 > because I don't set up a new MacOS machine often enough to warrant it.
 > Also: [Maybe Don't Bother Scripting Some macOS System Preferences](https://assert.cc/posts/maybe-dont-script-macos-prefs/).

+* Desktop & Dock
+  * Dock
+    * Enable "Automatically hide and show the Dock"
+    * Disable "Show suggested and recent apps in Dock"
+  * Windows
+    * Enable "Ask to keep changes when closing documents"
+  * Hot Corners button
+    * Set top left to "Desktop"
+    * Disable all other corners
+* General
+  * Login Items
+    * See the list below
 * Keyboard
   * Key repeat rate: max
   * Delay until repeat: min